abelsj60/lexical-401/lined-code-node/v1/README.md

 As you can see, the `LinedCodeNode` puts code in lines.
 This was difficult to achieve.
 I've done it by:

 - Marking the `LinedCodeNode`'s DOM element ("`code`") `shadowRoot`, and
-- Using the Override API to replace its paragraphs and text with code lines and code highlights.
+- Using the Override API to replace paragraphs with code lines and text with code highlights when they're in a "`code`" element.
-  - This is done by testing whether the current `selection` is in a "`code`" element.
-If it is, the swaps occur.
-Otherwise, they do not.
+  - This is done by testing the current `selection`.
+It it's in a "`code`" element, the overrides apply.
+They won't apply otherwise.

 ### Plain-text logic